 Undergarments

-My Ex-Officio travel undies are a lifesaver.
-I pack several of these breathable, quick-dry undies which can be washed by hand at night and are dry and ready to wear the next day.
+Quick-dry travel undies are a lifesaver.
+I pack several of these breathable, quick-dry undies, which can be washed by hand at night and are dry and ready to wear the next day.

 Caftan/Kimono

-My caftan hs multiple uses.
-I use it at the beach, at night walking around the resort and exploring in town.
-They are extremely airy and comfy and fit right in with tropical island dress.
+My caftan has multiple uses.
+I can use it at the beach, at night for walking around the resort, and for exploring in town.
+They are extremely airy and comfy and fit right in with a tropical island dress.

 ACCESSORIES